TerryOtt/segmentcsv2kml/README.md

 Once Docker is installed, change to the <code>install/</code> directory, and run:

-    docker build -t segmentcsv2kml -f Dockerfile . docker run -it segmentcsv2kml .
+    docker build -t segmentcsv2kml -f Dockerfile . docker run -it segmentcsv2kml

+The build steps already downloaded and installed the program, so once you're at the bash shell inside the running container, just run the script:

+    mkdir -p ~/tmp/kmloutput
+    python segmentcsv2kml [url] ~/tmp/kmloutput
+    ls -laF ~/tmp/kmloutput

 ## CentOS